Replicas of the Statue of Liberty: Austria

 In Minimundus, a miniature park located at the Wörthersee in Carinthia, Austria, is another replica of the Statue of Liberty.

 In Graz, standing between the Opera House and the NextLiberty Theater, stands a steel structure built out of steel beams, that depict the original size of the statue of liberty, before the plates of the final form were being put into place.
 Instead of torch of flame, this depiction is holding a sword in extended left arm and a sphere in the right arm representing the world.

 Denmark

-A small replica in lego is situated in Legoland in Billund.
+A small replica in lego is situated in the original Legoland in Billund.
+The replica is made from 400,000 Lego bricks and also resides in other Lego theme parks.